scipy/scipy/doc/README.txt

     python setup.py build_sphinx

-This will make first build Scipy in-place, and then generate documentation for it.
+This will first build Scipy in-place, and then generate documentation for it.

 Another way
 -----------